perepelica99/Aston5/README.md

 # Aston5

-This is an application with which you can store contacts.
+This is an application you can store contacts with.
 It has an editing function.
 Consists of one activity and two fragments